How to Hire a Certified Barre Instructor

 Sample barre instructor job description language

-Use the IBBFA instructor directory to search for certified instructors by location, credential level, and specialty before posting publicly.
-Filtering for Principal Instructors in your area surfaces only candidates who have completed a live Board Review — the highest earned barre credential.
+Use the IBBFA instructor directory to search by location, credential level, and specialty before posting publicly.
+Principal Instructors have completed the board-reviewed advanced track.
+Master Instructor is IBBFA's highest earned credential and may be relevant for education-director or examiner roles.

 What is the best credential to require when hiring a barre instructor?